alexghergh/zsh-cheatsheet/README.md

 ### 9. Quoting

-Quoting referes to having a character or a sequence of characters stand for themselves.
+Quoting refers to having a character or a sequence of characters stand for themselves.
 A character can be _quoted_ (i.e. stand for itself), by preceding it with a `\`.